wiiznokes/LibreFanControl/README.md

 #### Linux
 - `/etc/LibreFanControl`

-On Linux, maybe you will need to download libsensors and execute sensors-detect.
+On Linux, maybe you will need to download `libsensors` and execute `sensors-detect`.

 ## Build